 The 1986-90 MAS Atlas found Silver-bordered Fritillary in 90 out of 723 total blocs.
 Using this measure (as we have for all species treated here) would rank this species in the Uncommon category.
-The Atlas broadly characterized it as “locally common,” though this phrase does not seem particularly apt, since large colonies are hardly ever reported.
+The Atlas broadly characterized it as “locally common,” though this phrase does not seem particularly apt, since the number of locations with large numbers is quite small (see below).
 MBC records 1992-2010 rank Silver-bordered Fritillary statewide as Uncommon.

 Chart 44: MBC Sightings per Total Trip Reports, minus Cape Ann, 1993-2009

 Chart 44 also suggests some erosion of numbers of Silver-bordereds since the highs of 1996-1999.
 However, the yearly variations since 1993 are not great, and reports from individual locations, and from the NABA Counts, are extremely variable, with some showing declines over this period, and some showing increases.
 For example, among the NABA counts in the state over these years, the Northampton Count (2001-2010) shows an increase in Silver-bordereds: only 5-10 found 2001-2004, but 31-36 in 2007, 2008, and 2009, and 16 in 2010.
 On the other hand the Northern Worcester Count shows a decrease: double-digits (10-66) reported in 1996, 1998, and 1999, but zero in 2009 and 2010.

 The year 1992 has not been included in Chart 44 because of an atypical report of a large colony (150) in Stoughton, not adequately adjusted by the very small number of trip reports that year (1/4 as many as in subsequent years).
 No visits or reports of the Stoughton colony were made in any of the following years.